nakabonne/rhack/README.md

 reqwest = "0.11"
 ```

-Run `rhack edit`:
+Run the following:

 ```
 $ rhack edit reqwest
 ```

-This will make a copy of the crate into $HOME/.rhack/reqwest-0.11.1 and add its path to the [[patch] section](https://doc.rust-lang.org/edition-guide/rust-2018/cargo-and-crates-io/replacing-dependencies-with-patch.html) in your Cargo.toml:
+This will make a copy of the crate into `$HOME/.rhack/reqwest-0.11.1` and add its path to the [[patch] section](https://doc.rust-lang.org/edition-guide/rust-2018/cargo-and-crates-io/replacing-dependencies-with-patch.html) in your Cargo.toml:

 ```toml
 [patch.crates-io]
 reqwest = { path = "/Users/nakabonne/.rhack/reqwest-0.11.1", version = "0.11" }
 ```

+Now your package uses the locally checked out copy instead of one from crates.io.
+You can now put the `dbg!` macro or try to fix the bug!

 ### Undoing